 This section of the website gives guidance on the selection of preferences for IMT posts.
-There are four main areas; please click on the relevant tab for more information on each.
+There are five main areas; please click on the relevant tab for more information on each.

 - Choosing preferences - if your interview was successful you will be invited to select your preferences before offers are made.
 This section covers how to preference offers on the Oriel system.